danbang/article-NA-pupil-IAPS-oddball/README.md

 <a href="https://www.cell.com/current-biology/fulltext/S0960-9822(23)01355-6">Bang et al. (2023) “Noradrenaline tracks emotional modulation of attention in human amygdala” Current Biology</a>

-FigureX.m scripts will generate the specified plots and associated statistical analyses.
+Figure....m scripts will generate the specified plots and associated statistical analyses.

 Note that some scripts may use the name "norepinephrine (NE)" instead of "noradrenaline (NA)".